 work in stimulating new or improved achievements in earth science teaching,

 research, or applications.

-The AESE Lifetime Honor Membership Award is given in recognition of a career of continuous contributions to earth science editing or publishing, or contributions to AESE through service in office or on committees.
-The award honors those less visible but highly valuable members of the earth science editing and publishing community, whose behind-the-scenes efforts benefit us all.
+The AESE Lifetime Honor Membership Award is given in recognition of a career of continual contributions to earth science editing or publishing, or contributions to AESE through service in office or on committees.
+The award honors those highly valuable members of the earth science editing and publishing community, whose efforts benefit us all.

 Send nominations for the above two awards to:

 Madison, WI 53705